Woodcliff Lake, N.J.

 What is Platelet-Rich Plasma (PRP)?

-When injury to the skin occurs, platelets become activated, releasing growth factors and other skin regenerating molecules.
-By applying platelet-rich plasma to your skin after a microneedling treatment, your body is naturally prompted to go into healing mode to regenerate your skin.
+When injury to the skin occurs, platelets naturally become activated, releasing growth factors and other skin regenerating molecules.
+By applying platelet-rich plasma to your skin after a microneedling treatment, your body is naturally prompted to go into healing mode to repair your skin.
 Dr. Roche can also inject PRP as an alternative to fillers.

 PRP works differently from Botox or dermal fillers because it neither immobilizes your muscles nor fills in wrinkles.
 Instead, the treatment helps your body create more of its own collagen to tighten your skin and reduce the appearance of wrinkles and fine lines.